wp-plugins/bits-on-the-run/readme.txt

 1. Unpack the zip-file and put the resulting folder in the wp-content/plugins directory of your Wordpress install.
 2. Login as Wordpress admin.
-3. Go the the plugins page, the Bits on the Run plugin should be visible.
+3. Go the the plugins page, the JW Platform plugin should be visible.
    Click "activate" to enable the plugin.
-4. Click the "log in" link on the media settings page to log into your Bits on the Run account.
+4. Click the "log in" link on the media settings page to log into your JW Platform account.
 Alternatively, click "sign up" to create a new account directly from Wordpress.
 5. Change the settings to your liking.
-Don't forget to enable secure content in your Bits on the Run account if you want to make use of the signed links.
+Don't forget to enable secure content in your JW Platform account if you want to make use of the signed links.
    It is also possible to enable the widget as a box inside the authoring environment, in addition to the "Add media" window.